src-d/code-annotation/README.md

 $ make serve
 ```

-It runs everything you need to get the tool working at [http://localhost:8080](http://localhost:8080)
+This will start a server locally, which you can access on [http://localhost:8080](http://localhost:8080)

 ## Importing and Exporting Data